 Jay E. Girvin concentrates his practice in the areas of Education Law, Private and Public Sector Labor and Employment Law, and Litigation.
 He is experienced in collective bargaining, mediation, fact finding, arbitration, improper practice and unfair labor practice proceedings, and state and federal court proceedings.
 Mr. Girvin has been involved in more than 100 mediation sessions over the course of his career.
 Like Mr. Ferlazzo, Mr. Girvin uses his mediation skills to bring the matter to a successful conclusion in a timely manner.

 He is admitted to practice before the U.S. Supreme Court, U.S. District Court, Northern District, U.S. Court of Appeals for the Second Circuit, U.S. Court of Military Appeals, and in New York and Massachusetts.

 A graduate of Siena College and Albany Law School of Union University, Mr. Girvin started his legal career as a Captain in the U.S. Army where he served in the Judge Advocate General’s Corps as trial defense counsel and appellate defense counsel.
 During his service to the Army, Mr. Girvin tried more than 50 cases and served as appellate counsel on more than 100 matters.
 He is rated AV Preeminent by Martindale-Hubbell.

-For more information on our Alternative Dispute and Mediation Practice, you can contact Mr. Ferlazzo’s assistant, Debbie, at 518-462-0300, or you can submit the form below with the information requested and provide a time you would like the law firm to contact you.
+For more information on our Alternative Dispute and Mediation Practice, you can contact our office at 518-462-0300, or you can submit the form below with the information requested and provide a time you would like the law firm to contact you.